header

 Reign of Louis XV.

-Very good state of conservation, the hilt retained almost all of its gilding, blade with oxidation typical for that period.
+Very good state of preservation, the hilt has retained almost all of its gilding, blade with oxidation typical for the period.

 France.